Desley Robinson: Career

 IBF female middleweight title at The Star Event Centre, Sydney, Australia.
 Despite fighting on a fractured foot sustained in training camp, Robinson emerged as the winner by unanimous decision.

 Robinson became a unified female middleweight world champion when she defended her IBF belt and claimed the vacant WBO title with a unanimous decision win over Chloe Chaos at The Melbourne Pavilion, Kensington, New South Wales, Australia, on 11 April 2025.

 She signed with Jake Paul's Most Valuable Promotions in July 2025.
 Robinson made her first appearance for the promotion and first defense of her unified titles at the Convention Center in South Padre Island, U.S, on 18 October 2025, securing a second round stoppage win over Logan Holler.

+Robinson defended her unified IBF and WBO middleweight titles against Mary Spencer at County Coliseum in El Paso, Texas, U.S. on 30 May 2026.
+She won by unanimous decision.

+She made the third defense of her unified titles against Tammara Thibeault at Caribe Royale in Orlando, Florida, U.S. on 8 August 2026.
+Robinson lost via unanimous decision.